 How to Avoid It:

-Many new business owners underestimate how much money they’ll need to get their business off the ground.
+Many new business owners underestimate how much money they’ll need to get their venture off the ground.
 This can lead to cash flow problems, debt, or even business failure.

 How to Avoid It:

-You could have the best product or service in the world, but if no one knows about it, your business won’t succeed.
-Many entrepreneurs overlook the importance of marketing and branding, assuming customers will come to them.
+You could have the best product in the world, but if no one knows about it, your business won’t succeed.
+Many entrepreneurs overlook the importance of marketing and branding, assuming customers will find them organically.

 How to Avoid It:

-Entrepreneurs often wear many hats, but trying to handle every aspect of your business on your own can lead to burnout and inefficiency.
+Entrepreneurs often wear multiple hats, but trying to handle every aspect of your business on your own can lead to burnout and inefficiency.

 How to Avoid It: